doylep/MinervaBoard/README.md

 - ATMega328 input/outputs D6-D13 can be connected directly to the pins or routed through a Darlington array for high current output.
 In addition, these intput/outputs can be set up in a button circuit which allows them to simultaneously read the status of the button turn on a light or other indicator.
 - ATMega328 input/outputs D0-D5 and A4-A5 can be connected directly to the pins or routed through a Darlington array for high current output.
 - ATMega328 input/outputs A0-A5 are exposed directly to pins for analoq reading or low current GPIO.
-- Raspberry Pi input/outputs Pi12, Pi16-18, Pi20, and Pi23-25 can be connected directly to the pins, routed through a Darlington array for high current output, or routed through a level shifter for 5V input or output.
-The propogation direction of the level shifter is set by Pi18.
+- Raspberry Pi input/outputs Pi7-8, Pi12, Pi16, Pi20, and Pi24-26 can be connected directly to the pins, routed through a Darlington array for high current output, or routed through a level shifter for 5V input or output.
+The propogation direction of the level shifter is set by Pi23.
-- Raspberry Pi input/outputs Pi5-6, Pi9-11, Pi13, Pi19, and Pi26 can be connected directly to the pins, routed through a Darlington array for high current output, or routed through a level shifter for 5V input or output.
-The propogation direction of the level shifter is set by Pi21.
+- Raspberry Pi input/outputs Pi4-5, Pi9-11, Pi17, Pi22, and Pi27 can be connected directly to the pins, routed through a Darlington array for high current output, or routed through a level shifter for 5V input or output.
+The propogation direction of the level shifter is set by Pi6.
-- Raspberry Pi input/outputs Pi2-4, Pi17, Pi22, and Pi27 are exposed directly to the pins for 3V input and output.
+- Raspberry Pi input/outputs Pi2-3 are exposed directly to the pins for 3V input and output.
-- The audio output is in active development and may not work as intended.
+- The audio output is currently implemented as a direct connection to the Adafruit MAX98357 breakout board.
+This allows the board to be soldered using a simple soldering iron; future versions may implement the MAX98357 connections directly.

 Further documentation is forthcoming.